Mila5847/The-Greatest-Teacher-FrontEnd/README.md

 # The Greatest Teacher_FrontEnd

 ## Project Overview
 Done throughout my second year of College in Computer Science for my Java class, the Greatest Teacher project's purpose was to develop an application that allows a user to rate teachers and view their performances using Axios for the HTTP requests and React libraries for the UI.
+This is the front-end documentation of the project.

 ## Table of Contents
 - [Project Description](#project-description)